 chanting “Black Lives Matter” and saying “No” to the National Anthem.
 Why?
 It’s

-a question with its answers deeply imbedded in the bowels of American history.
+a question with answers deeply imbedded in the bowels of American history.

 Answers, America either refuses to acknowledge (or perhaps wishes to forget) or